 What do Banks do for Businesses?

-Lending money: businesses need money to operate and grow, and sometimes they need additional funds for big purchases.
-The business might be starting out, or the assets might be tied up in inventory or expensive equipment.
-Loans can help businesses buy supplies, real estate, and vehicles needed in the business.
-For new businesses, a business owner often has to make a personal guarantee on loans unless the business owns assets that can be pledged as collateral.
+- Lending money: Businesses need money to operate and grow, and sometimes they need additional funds for big purchases.
+Businesses might be starting out, or their assets might be tied up in inventory or expensive equipment.
+Loans can help businesses buy supplies, real estate, and vehicles necessary to operate.
+For new businesses, an owner often has to make a personal guarantee on loans unless the business owns assets that can be pledged as collateral.

-Lines of credit: sometimes businesses need shorter term sources of cash.
-The business needs to pay employees while waiting for customers to pay for recently shipped orders, for example, and then the business might quickly pay off those loans once the cash becomes available.
+- Lines of credit: Sometimes businesses need short-term sources of cash.
+They might need to pay employees while waiting for customers to pay for recently shipped orders, for example, and then they might quickly pay off those loans once the cash becomes available.

-Letters of credit: trading with customers and suppliers overseas is risky.
-When you don’t know who you’re dealing with, and the other person is in a different country with different laws, a letter of credit can help protect you.
+- Letters of credit: Trading with customers and suppliers overseas is risky.
+When businesses don’t know who they’re dealing with, and the other person is in a different country with different laws, a letter of credit can offer protection.

-Foreign exchange: when businesses operate overseas (whether accepting money or spending it), they might want to work in local currencies.
+- Foreign exchange: When businesses operate overseas by accepting money or spending it, they might want to work in local currencies.
 Banks help them convert money and manage the risk of changing currency prices.